muthu-tm/tic-tac-toe/README.md

 8. View token balance
 9. Start Game!
 10. Join to an existing Game!
+11. Play!
-11. View Game Board!
+12. View Game Board!
-12. View Account Holders
+13. View Account Holders

 Please select one and proceed further; To work better please follow these steps,